 Telling a building’s Story

 Therefore, this “building” is so much more than just a building, as you now know.
-But if you were not a part of its design or construction, you would never know the meaning or personality of this building.
+But if you were not a part of its design or construction, you would never know the personality of this building or story behind it.
 Trying to capture all of its meaning and personality was a task I enjoyed immensely.
 Probably just as much as those who created this building.
 THAT is the difference between a real estate photographer and an architectural photographer.
 I am proud to be both, because my architectural and construction photography experience allows me to stretch my real estate photography to beyond just a photo that sells.
-It also tells a building’s story, which gives it appeal.
+It also tells a building’s story, which gives it more appeal.